 By now, the term cost of sales may not seem nearly so daunting.
 In fact, there’s a good chance you’re all in and ready to implement strategies that will help your business grow.
 Here are a few more helpful tips

-- Implement Lost Leader Pricing: To create a buzz about your quality products, you can attract customers by lowering pricing on one or more select items.
+To create a buzz about your quality products, you can attract customers by lowering pricing on one or more select items.
 No, this isn’t a bait-and-switch tactic where you substitute an inferior product in place of a superior one.
-You know going in that you may lose money but there’s also the possibility that customers will buy additional products.
+You know going in that you may lose money, but there’s also the possibility that customers will buy additional products.
 See this article for more details on how lost leader pricing can increase sales.

 Finding the right people to sell your products can mean the difference between mediocre and a substantial increase in sales.
 In most situations, it’s not necessary to spend more money on additional employees but to provide training and incentives for your existing sales staff.
-A more diverse team increases your chance to reach all types of people.
+A more diverse team increases your chance of reaching all types of people.

-- Market Your Products Differently: If sales seem to have stagnated, reach out to your existing customers and in the process find new ones.
+If sales seem to have stagnated, reach out to your existing customers and, in the process, find new ones.
 Nearly everyone these days has a social media account.
 You can use these platforms to reach people as well as other marketing tactics.